buddingmonkey/SpriteKit-Components/README.md

 Example Component - Adding Touch Interaction
 ---------------------------------------

 First off, don't forget to turn on user interaction on your SKComponentNode with `node.userInteractionEnabled = YES;`.
-A good place to do it would be in the component's start method.
+A good place to do it would be in the component's awake method.

 Every app has buttons.
 Let's make a component that responds to a touch-up-inside type gesture.